Legislation, steering and supervision, cooperation

 Steering and supervision

-The Ministry of Social Affairs and Health, service organisers and the cooperation structures they have formed (joint municipal authorities, areas of special responsibility) are key actors in the steering of pharmacotherapy.
+The Ministry of Social Affairs and Health, service organisers and the cooperation structures they have formed are key actors in the steering of pharmacotherapy.
 Steering influences what pharmacotherapies are used.
 Legislation and steering influence the amount of money meaning the type of treatments to which public funding will be channelled.
-Steering of comprises legislation, information and resource steering and their components and of various other actors.
+Steering comprises of legislation, information and resource steering and their components and of various other actors.

 Pharmaceuticals Pricing Board, Hila